This is part one of this Kuala Lumpur street food guide. For part two of this Malay Street food tour, visit here.

 Beside our mugs, Fadly placed rice cakes topped with a sweet and spicy peanut sauce and crispy onions.
 A side of rice cake is common with satay, he explained, because the rice helped to fill the stomach when a family needed a little bit of chicken to feed a full family.

-For this tour, there was much more than just a little bit of chicken, though.
-Fadly stacked two heaping plates of chicken, tripe, and tongue next to the rice cakes.
-The tender meat, spiced with lemongrass, ginger, cumin, and sugar, slid easily off the skewers.
+For this tour, there is much more than just a little bit of chicken, though.
+Fadly stacks two heaping plates of chicken, tripe, and tongue next to the rice cakes.
+The tender meat, spiced with lemongrass, ginger, cumin, and sugar, slides easily off the skewers.
+This is a Kuala Lumpur street food staple.

 We piled ours high with a special, slow-cooked meat served – like most Malaysian meat – at room temperature and sides of deep-fried mashed potato.